mundorfd/lkad/2024-04-19 Status Update.md

 	- Samuel, A., & Conceição, S. C. O. (2022).
 Using the Critical Incident Questionnaire as a Formative Evaluation Tool to Inform Online Course Design: A Qualitative Study.
 International Review of Research in Open and Distance Learning, 23(2), 151--169. <https://doi.org/10.19173/irrodl.v23i2.5959>
 	- <https://ocw.mit.edu/courses/5-95j-teaching-college-level-science-and-engineering-fall-2015/resources/active-learning-strategy-mud-cards/>
 - He was convinced, so I built and added a [midterm survey](https://canvas.oregonstate.edu/courses/1970784/assignments/9669267?module_item_id=24401199) with questions Andrew developed to get student feedback on course workload and material.

-##### New BDS 599 to-dos for Deb
+##### New BDS 599 To-dos for Deb

 - There are still a couple of things he wants to redo in the current course (adding a discussion to week 6, modifying a week 10 discussion to an assignment)
 - There are a handful more he wants to make to a studio site for next time.

 #### CS 201